rust-lang/book/second-edition/nostarch/chapter08.md

 and any other references to the contents of the vector remain valid.
 Recall the rule that states we can’t have mutable and immutable references in the same scope.
-That rule applies in Listing 8-7 where we hold an immutable reference to the first element in a vector and try to add an element to the end:
+That rule applies in Listing 8-7 where we hold an immutable reference to the first element in a vector and try to add an element to the end, which won't
+work:

 ```
 let mut v = vec![1, 2, 3, 4, 5];